alex-patterson-webdev/container-adapter/README.md

 The [PSR-11: Container interface](https://www.php-fig.org/psr/psr-11/) provides interoperability
 for PHP projects when _retrieving_ services from different DI container implementations.
 The `Arp\Container` project is intended to complement this specification by unionising the various different approaches that containers use for _service registration_.
-With unification, we can create software libraries which utilise features IoC containers, register services in a single location, without dictating a specific container that should be used.
+With unification, we can create software libraries which utilise features IoC containers and register services in a single location, without dictating a specific container that should be used.

 ## Installation